Carbon Ceramic Brakes: What You Pay For, and What Replacement Really Costs

 • Higher entry price and higher replacement cost.

-• Pad dependency: the wrong compound can damage the friction surface fast.
+• Pad dependency: wrong compounds can damage the friction surface quickly.

 • Impact risk: hard composites can chip from debris or careless wheel changes.